FlowingCode/DevelopmentConventions/conventional-commits.md

 ### 4. Body
 Optional.
 Should include the motivation for the change and contrast this with previous behavior.

+The commit body is free-form text.
+It may contain URIs and links to other issues.

 If possible, use the imperative, present tense, just as in the **subject**.
 (This restriction can be relaxed.)

 ### 5. Footer